joegasewicz/password-mixin/README.md

 # Password Mixin
-Mixin thats add some useful functions to ORM objects
+Mixin that add some useful methods to ORM objects

 # Install
 ```bash